Why now is a good time to ask for a pay raise

 In 2021, a record number of workers quit their jobs in what has become known as the Great Resignation.
 A Pew Research Center survey found that workers quit over low pay and a lack of opportunities for advancement.

-The current labor shortage gives workers newfound leverage in the job market, especially as remote work has opened up more opportunities, making it a good time for people who believe they should be making more money to ask for raises.
+The current labor shortage gives workers leverage in the job market, especially as remote work has opened up more opportunities.
+That makes it a good time for people who believe they should be making more money to ask for raises.

 Workers also have another advantage: It's typically more costly for your employer to replace you than to hike your pay.